elvistony/image-annotate/README.md

-# Image Annotation Tool
+# Pixel Pointer v0.2
 A Simple Image Annotator.
 Period.

 ![A Screenshot of the annotator tool in action!](/examples/screenshots/demo.png)

 # Demo
-Click for a Live Demo!: [Image Annotate](https://elvistony.dev/image-annotate)
+Click for a Live Demo!: [Pixel Pointer](https://elvistony.dev/image-annotate)

 ![A Screenshot of the annotator tool in action!](/examples/screenshots/close-up.png)
 ## Features